Lefteris Kordis

 In 2022, he composed original music for the feature film Here’s Yianni! and appeared on screen accompanying actress Julia Ormond on piano.
 The film, written and directed by Christina Eliopoulos, stars Joe Cortese, Kevin Pollak, Rosanna Arquette, Eric Roberts, Colleen Camp, and Sofia Vassilieva.

 A devoted student of jazz pedagogue Charlie Banacos, Kordis dedicated his doctoral dissertation to Banacos’s pioneering teaching methods.
-Today, he carries that legacy forward as Professor at Berklee College of Music, Associate Professor of Jazz and Afro-American Studies at Ionian University, and Instructor of Music at Hellenic College Holy Cross.
+Today, he carries that legacy forward as Professor at Berklee College of Music, Associate Professor of Jazz and Afro-American Studies at Ionian University, and Visiting Professor of Music at Hellenic College Holy Cross.
 He is also the founder of the Intergalactic Music Academy, an online platform for holistic and interdisciplinary music education.

 Previously, he developed and taught curriculum at the New England Conservatory (2005–2015) and Berklee Global Jazz Institute (2016–2019), working alongside jazz masters John Patitucci, Danilo Pérez, Terri Lyne Carrington, George Garzone, Joe Lovano, and Dave Liebman.
 He is also co-director—with Dimos Dimitriadis—of Aqua Jazz, a project that bridges East Mediterranean folk traditions with jazz.